hes7821-arch/iam-lab-practice/README.md

 My IAM Lab Practice

-This repo is where I practise before doing the real labs.
+This repo is where I practice before doing the real labs.

 ## What I am learning